 Yédam holds a Bachelor of Laws degree from the University of Montreal since 2017.
 After articling in 2018 at the largest independent law firm in Quebec, Yédam began his practice at a firm specializing in labour and employment law, where he carried out various mandates for SMEs, school boards and municipalities.
 Before pursuing his studies in law, Yédam obtained a bachelor's degree in philosophy and history from McGill University.

-Catherine holds a Bachelor of Law degree from the University of Montreal, from which she graduated in 2018.
-Due to her marked interest for human dynamics and legislative frameworks, she also obtained certificates in criminology and in victimology from the same university.
-After articling, Catherine joined HumaniLex Consulting Services’ team.
+Alexandra holds a Bachelor of Law degree from the University of Montreal, from where she graduated in 2020.
+After completing the Quebec Bar’s professional training program, she joined HumaniLex’s team as an articling student in the Autumn of 2021.
+Due to her marked interest for human dynamics and legislative frameworks, she also pursued university studies in criminology.

-Since her arrival at the firm, she regularly intervenes in mandates investigating allegations of psychological or sexual harassment, violence or misconduct in the workplace, as well as mandates related to work climate diagnosis and workplace dispute prevention and resolution.
+Since her arrival at the firm, she regularly collaborates with all team members in mandates of psychological or sexual harassment, violence or misconduct in the workplace as well as in mandates of prevention and resolution of issues relative to the workplace climate or conflicts.